HarryPaterson/cicd/README.md

 - Azure DevOps: Azure DevOps (formerly known as Visual Studio Team Services or VSTS) is a comprehensive set of development tools provided by Microsoft, including source control, build pipelines, release management, and project management features.

 ### Why build a pipeline?
-Building a CI/CD pipeline brings several benefits to the software development and deployment process:

 - Automation: A pipeline automates various stages of the software delivery process, eliminating manual and error-prone tasks.
 This leads to faster, consistent, and repeatable deployments.
 - Rapid Feedback: A pipeline includes automated testing and quality checks, providing immediate feedback on code changes.
 This helps catch bugs and issues early in the development cycle, reducing the time and effort spent on bug fixing.